Artificial Intelligence – Past, Present, and Future

 Moor, J. H. (2006).
 The Dartmouth College Artificial Intelligence Conference: The Next Fifty Years.
 AI Magazine, 27, 87-91.

-This three-unit micro course is one of a series in the Carnegie Mellon University Africa online certificate program in Artificial Intelligence and Machine Learning.
+This three-unit micro course is part of the Carnegie Mellon University Africa online certificate program in Artificial Intelligence and Machine Learning in Africa.

 Course Description | Learning Objectives | Outcomes | Lecture Notes | Recommended Reading |